maryefern/type-theme/fbadsclass2.md

 <div class="ck_form_content">

-<p>In this free mini course, you'll discover how to use cheap Facebook ads to get your first 500+ subscribers without lifting a finger.
+<p>In this free mini course, you'll discover how to use cheap Facebook ads to get your first 500+ subscribers, without lifting a finger.
 (Yes, you have permission to laze around all day.)</p>

 </div>